gitbutlerapp/gitbutler/README.md

 Releasing is done via [GitHub Action](https://github.com/gitbutlerapp/gitbutler-client/actions/workflows/publish.yaml).
 Go to the link and select `Run workflow` from the desired branch.

+It will upload artifacts to a public S3 bucket.

 ### versioning

 To update the release app version, update version in the [Cargo.toml](./src-tauri/Cargo.toml).